tcy98/Apriori-Algorithm/README.md

 ## Test:
-[test.py](test.py): compare and analyse performances of two solutions
+[test.py](test.py): compare and analyze performances of two solutions

 Measure time for both solutions with data that has incrase numbers of items/numbers of transactions.